daveyc/iperf/docs/faq.rst

   https://support.microsoft.com/en-us/help/2732673/-delayed-write-failed-error-message-when--pst-files-are-stored-on-a-ne

-Why can’t I run a UDP client with no server?
+Why cant I run a UDP client with no server?
   This is potentially dangerous, and an attacker could use this for a denial of service attack.
 We don't want iperf3 to be an attack tool.